Inside Out 2: Plot

 Under Anxiety's control, Riley sneaks into Coach Roberts' office and learns from her notebook that Riley is not considered ready yet to become a Fire Hawk.
 The four original emotions find the old Sense of Self on a mountain of bad memories deposited by Joy's mechanism.
 Anxiety, overhearing Joy's plan through the two-way radio, destroys the recall tube, stranding Joy and the other emotions in the back of Riley's mind.
-Joy breaks down as she cannot find out how to save Riley, who has grown into a self-conscious, self-hating individual.
-The emotions use dynamite to blow up the cliff supporting the bad memories, sending them careening into the belief pool.
-They ride the flood of memories to return to Headquarters.
+Joy breaks down as she cannot figure out how to save Riley.
+The emotions use dynamite to blow up the cliff supporting the bad memories, sending them careening into the belief pool and riding the flood to return to Headquarters.
 Anxiety realizes her plan to create a new Sense of Self has backfired, having generated one of self-doubt and inferiority, which causes Riley to perform poorly during her final tryout match, accidentally crash into Grace, and get sent to the penalty box.
-Horrified, Anxiety tries to help Riley but frantically swarms the console in a blinding whirlwind, causing Riley to have an anxiety attack.
+Horrified, Anxiety tries to help Riley but frantically swarms the console in a blinding whirlwind, causing Riley to have a panic attack.

 Returning to Headquarters, Joy finds Anxiety still in control but paralyzed and heavily distressed; Joy convinces her that Riley doesn't need to change to have a better future.
 Anxiety relents and Joy reinstates Riley's original Sense of Self, but the panic attack persists.
 Anxiety apologizes to Joy, admitting that neither she, nor any of the emotions, gets to choose who Riley is.
 Joy, realizing that Anxiety is telling the truth, removes the first Sense of Self, allowing a new one to form from both Riley's good and bad memories.
 The emotions embrace this third self, calming Riley and helping her reconcile with Bree and Grace.
 The console calls for Joy, who reassumes command and helps Riley happily finish the hockey tryouts.

 Riley befriends Val and the other Fire Hawks at high school, while maintaining her friendship with Bree and Grace.
 Living in peace, the nine emotions work together to protect Riley, as she happily checks her phone for the Fire Hawks' recruitment results.